MarkMa512/tech-stack/rust/rust_basic.md

 ```

 ### Compound Types
 Compound types can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.
-Refer to:

 ## 6. If Else Statement